excaliburjs/Ludum-29/README.md

-# WARNING: Important Note for future explorers
+# :warning: Important Note for future explorers

 If you’re looking for good examples of how to build games in Excalibur, please visit the [official sample gallery](https://excaliburjs.com/samples/).